armbian/documentation/docs/User-Guide_FAQ.md

 There is more and more positions, where it is nearly impossible to get a reliable voolonteer, but resource is critical for project development.
 It is needed to keep up and to secure service you are wishing.

+Each question that is directed toward our team is generating us costs.
+We waste time and energy, which we don't want.
+Especially because questions are repeating and users comodity is preventing them to invest 5 seconds into the search.

+Those costs go sky high when someone expets personal dedication - answering in hard technical questions can easily cost us additional 10 hours per day of totally wasted time.
+Private technical communition on public project is most wasted time since its most ineffective way to share knowledge.
+Which we would like to share as much as possible, but we can't due lack of the with and levels of our comm channels.
+We can only afford to provide forums, docs, IRC/discord.

 ## Why does Armbian not support RaspberryPi?

 ...